LinogeFly/hide-unwanted-streams-on-twitch/test/pages-test-cases.md

 1. Open [All Games](http://www.twitch.tv/directory) page.
 2. Choose some top game that is currently being streamed, like "LoL", "Dota 2", "Hearthstone" etc.
 3. Open the game spacific page in new tab in your browser.
 For example, right click on the game's thumbnail image and then select "Open link in new tab" option.
-4. Being on the first page block the game using overlay menu.
+4. Being on the [All Games](http://www.twitch.tv/directory) page page block the game using overlay menu.
 5. Open the game specific page that you have opened in separate tab previously.
 6. Refresh the page.